IB major declarations have closed for the year. The declaration application will reopen when Fall 2021 instruction begins.

-The College of Letters & Science expects that all students declare by the time they earn or have in progress 90 units.
-Students who remain undeclared will have a registration block against enrollment in the next semester.
+The College of Letters & Science expects that all students declare by the time they earn 75 units.
+Students who remain undeclared will have a registration block against enrollment for the next semester and will need to see an IB advisor to discuss a plan for declaring.

-- In order to declare IB as a major, students must have completed
+Declarations are only accepted during the periods of instruction for fall and spring semesters; summer declarations are not permitted.
+In order to declare IB as a major, students must have completed:

-- The math series: For students who enter Cal as freshmen in fall 2012, this means either Math 1A/1B or Math 10A/10B.
+- The calculus series: for students who enter Cal as freshmen in fall 2012, this means either Math 1A/1B or Math 10A/10B.

 - Chem 3A - Organic Chemistry

-- The lower-division, upper-division, and overall GPAs for courses in the major must each be at least 2.0.
+The GPA for all major courses and for upper-division courses in the major must each be at least 2.0.

 It is recommended that lower division courses be completed before arriving at Berkeley.
-This is recommended for three (3) main reasons:
+This is recommended for the following reasons:

 - The College of Letters & Science sets a limit to the number of semesters or units you may accrue after transferring.